Medium Rare in French: All 4 Doneness Levels in France, Pronounced

 The French word for pan, as in frying pan, is poêle /pwell/.

 If you see poêlé(e) on a French menu, it means that something has been pan-fried.
-Technically, anything cooked in a pan is poêlé, and you’ll usually see this word as part of the directions in a recipe that requires pan frying.
+Technically, anything cooked in a pan is poêlé, and you’ll usually see this word in the directions for a recipe that requires pan-frying.

 Related Articles you might like